jnozzi/cocoadev.com/markdown/DropJaguarSupportUponTigerRelease.md

 ----

-General/JaguarOrPanther has a (months old) discussion with some (months old) usage statistics.
+JaguarOrPanther has a (months old) discussion with some (months old) usage statistics.
 J**'agWire users currently stand at 6.7%

 ----